Satellite: First satellites

 Sputnik 2 was launched on 3 November 1957 and carried the first living passenger into orbit, a dog named Laika.
+The dog was sent without possibility of return.

-In early 1955, after pressure by the American Rocket Society, the National Science Foundation, and the International Geophysical Year, the Army and Navy were working on Project Orbiter with two competing programs.
+In early 1955, after being pressured by the American Rocket Society, the National Science Foundation, and the International Geophysical Year, the Army and Navy worked on Project Orbiter with two competing programs.
 The army used the Jupiter C rocket, while the civilian–Navy program used the Vanguard rocket to launch a satellite.
 Explorer 1 became the United States' first artificial satellite, on 31 January 1958.
 The information sent back from its radiation detector led to the discovery of the Earth's Van Allen radiation belts.
 The TIROS-1 spacecraft, launched on April 1, 1960, as part of NASA's Television Infrared Observation Satellite (TIROS) program, sent back the first television footage of weather patterns to be taken from space.

 In June 1961, three and a half years after the launch of Sputnik 1, the United States Space Surveillance Network cataloged 115 Earth-orbiting satellites.